USANA Health Sciences (NYSE:USNA) Updates FY 2022 Earnings Guidance

-USANA Health Sciences (NYSE:USNA – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $3.85-$4.45 for the period, compared to the consensus earnings per share estimate of $5.27.
+USANA Health Sciences (NYSE:USNA – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of $3.85-$4.45 for the period, compared to the consensus estimate of $5.27.
 The company issued revenue guidance of $1.01 billion-$1.06 billion, compared to the consensus revenue estimate of $1.13 billion.
 USANA Health Sciences also updated its Q2 2022 guidance to $1.05-$1.05 EPS.

-In other news, insider Brent Neidig sold 1,400 shares of the firm’s stock in a transaction on Thursday, June 16th.
+In other news, insider Brent Neidig sold 1,400 shares of USANA Health Sciences stock in a transaction on Thursday, June 16th.
 The stock was sold at an average price of $70.93, for a total transaction of $99,302.00.
-Following the sale, the insider now owns 1,406 shares in the company, valued at $99,727.58.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Following the completion of the transaction, the insider now owns 1,406 shares of the company’s stock, valued at approximately $99,727.58.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
 Insiders own 0.36% of the company’s stock.

 USANA Health Sciences Company Profile